codyngpriest/alx-low_level_programming/0x02-functions_nested_loops/README.md

 # This is a function that checks for lowercase character.
 4. isalpha
 # This is  a function that checks for alphabetic character.
+5. Sign
+# This is a function that prints the sign of a number.